What a pain in the keester.

 The fix is easy.
 Turn the machine off and let it thaw out.
 Then make sure you’re not running your dehumidifier in cool air unless you bought a dehumidifier that is specifically made for winner air.

 Another thing that can cause your dehumidifier to freeze up is a blockage that is not allowing your air to flow freely across the refrigeration coils.

 In other words you have something either clogging up your filter or you have the unit too close to the wall where the air cannot enter and exit easily.
 In some instances you may have debris actually get inside the machine and and prohibit the air from flowing through it.

 It’s the same concept as running the dehumidifier into low of a temperature.

 If the air that is over the refrigeration coils is not allowed to flow freely it will eventually freeze.

 The fix for this is easy also.
 Clean the filter.
-Make sure the placement show the machine is not in an area where air cannot Flow in and out freely.
+Make sure the placement of the machine is not in an area where air cannot Flow in and out freely.
 And open it up to make sure that there is no trash or debris inside that could cause the air to be slowed.

 Even though most problems with dehumidifiers and air conditioners freezing can be solved very easily using the methods we stated above, there are also going to be times when the problem is mechanical.

 If you have a dehumidifier that it is freezing up and you have ensured that you’re not using it in a room that is too cold or that you have a blockage that is prohibiting the air from flowing through the machine easily,